goodcodedev/descr/README.md

 ```
 (some_ident)
 ```
-Another struct could have this is a member with this addition:
+Another struct could have this as a member with this addition:
 ```
 Container(ident COLON AstName)

 AstName(LPAREN ident RPAREN)
 ```
 Which would recognize the following source:
 ```
 container_ident: (some_ident)
 ```

 Enums
 -----
 To allow alternatives, an enum can be described like this: